-Washington House allocates $2.2 billion in COVID funding
+Washington House allocates $2.2 billion in coronavirus funding

 The Olympian reports the measure directs federal funding to an array of high-priority areas for relief.

 Over $668 million goes to K-12 schools using a funding formula tied to how many low-income families are in a district.
-Another big chunk, $618 million, goes into a COVID-19 Public Health Response Account, for efforts such as testing and contact tracing — $68 million of which is earmarked specifically for planning for, preparing and deploying the COVID-19 vaccine.
+Another big chunk, $618 million, goes into a COVID-19 Public Health Response Account, for efforts such as testing and contact tracing — $68 million of which is earmarked specifically for planning for, preparing and deploying the coronavirus vaccine.

 “These variants of the COVID virus are coming fast, we do not have another day to wait,” Rep. Nicole Macri, D-Seattle, said while urging a “yes” vote.